If you are looking for a few paragraph answer to the question "What is Space-Time?" Dr. Sten Odenwald offers one in The Astronomy Cafe:

 In the universe in which we live there is a physical limit on the change in relative position of all objects, including balls A and B and C, it is called the “speed of light”.
 Light can be thought of as being little balls of energy called photons (I know we are oversimplifying and the descriptions are really not right – but they illustrate our points).
 Assume ball C is a photon “ball”.
 Because of physical limits on the change in relative positions, i.e. on the speed the three balls can separate from each other, ball A and ball B can never move apart (change relative position) so that the change in relative position between ball A and ball B is greater than the change in relative position between ball A and photon C or ball B and photon C. A and B can never speed apart from each other so that they go faster than a photon speeding away from A and B. The speed of light is a physical limit on the motion of every object that is part of our universe, period.

 Now here is where it gets weird, or weirder.
 Instead of three balls in an empty universe, let’s look at John, his brother Henry, and their friend Marge.
-John is having his morning cup of coffee with Marge at the local café at 500 Main Street.
-His brother Henry is back at the house where both live at 100 Main Street.
-John and Marge leave the café and get on their “Speed-o-Lite” rocket motorcycles.
-Both start driving off away from Henry at almost the speed of light.
-So far no problem:
+John is having his morning cup of coffee with Marge at the local café.
+His brother Henry is back at the house where both live.

-Wait a minute, we said that the physical limit on how fast any two objects can move away from each other is the speed of light – so John is moving away from Henry at almost the speed of light and Marge is moving away from John at ½ the speed of light – yet both are moving away from Henry at a bit less than the speed of light?????
+Wait a minute, we said that the physical limit on how fast any two objects can move away from each other is the speed of light – so John is moving away from Henry at almost the speed of light and Marge is moving away from John at ½ the speed of light – but Marge must be moving away from Henry at a bit less than the speed of light?????
 I am confused?

-Remember that the ruler and clock that Marge uses to measure her distance and speed relative to John shows Marge .5 miles ahead of John moving away from him at ½ the speed of light (space-time between John and Marge does not shrink – at least not much).
-None-the-less, spacetime and the ruler Marge uses to measure her relative distance from Henry shrinks just enough so that she is not going faster than the speed of light relative to Henry!
+Remember that the ruler and clock that Marge and John use to measure her distance and speed relative to John show Marge moving away from him at ½ the speed of light.
+None-the-less, the ruler the Police use to measure Marge and John's distance and speed relative to Henry shrinks and the clock slows down just enough so that Marge is not breaking the speed laws of Physics, she is not going faster than the speed of light relative to Henry!